 Students must meet all four academic standards to be in good standing.
 We know you can meet these requirements, and have designed a process to help you to address the causes of your academic difficulties.

 Our Thrive Booklet is full of opportunities and programs here at Carolina.

 Students who successfully appeal their “Suspension – Not Eligible to Enroll” status are granted one term of Probation.
 Probation is a one term opportunity to return to Good Standing.
-During the term on Probation, students must complete a 5-step academic intervention and work closely with Undergraduate Retention as well as other resources on campus.
+During the term on Probation, students must engage in the Restoring Eligibility Program and work closely with Undergraduate Retention as well as other resources on campus.
 Students must review their academic status at the end of every term.
 The official academic status in ConnectCarolina for students on Probation is “Probation – Eligible to Enroll.”
 Academic status is found under the “Academics” tab in “Student Center.”
 Students will have a status of “Probation – Eligible to Enroll” if they have been approved for Probation by appeal.

-- Schedule & attend an Academic Success Consultation with your assigned Undergraduate Retention Counselor (see more information below).
+- Schedule & attend a Student Success Consultation with an Undergraduate Retention Counselor (see more information below).

 - Bring a printed copy of the Self-Assessment to your Consultation.

-- Complete the Academic Success Plan with the Retention Counselor (you will be provided this worksheet at the meeting).
+- Complete the Academic Success Plan with the Counselor.

 - Enroll and participate in a Road to Resilience The group meets weekly and is an opportunity to strengthen academic skills (time management, study skills, etc.) and learn how to become more resilient.

 - Enroll and attend EDUC 230: Thriving After the First Year – Accessing High Impact Opportunities Each student enrolled in EDUC 230 is also paired with an Undergraduate Retention Counselor and may choose to utilize one-on-one support in addition to course activities.